 The Ultimate South Dakota Road Trip Itinerary: Where to Stop, What to Do, and More

-South Dakota was made for road trips: There are scenic, paved roads that lead to national treasures, natural anomalies, perfectly preserved Wild West towns, and quirky attractions.
-Whether you’re a history buff, foodie, or nature lover, this Midwest state delivers.
+South Dakota was made for road trips: There are scenic, paved roads that lead to national treasures, natural anomalies, perfectly preserved Wild West towns, and plenty of quirky attractions.
+Whether you're a history buff, foodie, or nature lover, this Midwest state delivers.
 Read on for the ultimate South Dakota road trip itinerary, including where to stop, what to do, and more.

 Wall Drug Store